-This shipwreck on Dicky Beach, QLD, the SS Dicky cargo ship, dates to 1893 when it first swept up onto beaches.
-It remained relatively intact until the storms and flooding of 5 years ago when the council appear to have removed a significant amount, under the guise of safety which added to its further demise.
+The SS Dicky cargo ship, dates to 1893 when it first swept up onto beaches.
+It remained relatively intact until the storms and flooding in 2010 when the council appear to have removed a significant amount, under the guise of safety which added to its further demise.

 Unfortunately the cloud coverage was so thick that it wasn’t possible to see those first peeks of the rising sun, however we all had a great time and I even managed to convince them to have a trio-photo.
 A rarity!
-Even if it is from behind, I cherish this photo of them and had it printed onto canvas.
+Even if it is from behind, I cherish the photo of them and had it printed onto canvas.
+Shown below.